awslabs/mxboard/examples/mnist/README.md

 ```python
 sw = SummaryWriter(logdir='logs', flush_secs=5)
 ```
-Here we specify the logging directory is the `logs` under the current folder and flushing data to event files every five seconds in order to refresh the visualization web page more frequently.
+Here we specify the logging directory as `logs` under the current folder and flushing data to event files every five seconds in order to refresh the visualization web page more frequently.